sambsnyder/Single-Cycle-Cpu/README.md

 - In this project I designed digital circuits using schematic entry as well as a hardware description language (HDL).
 I used Logisim for designing and simulating digital circuits.

+- The .circ file is the Logisim file that contains the digital circuits.

 ## Instructions:
 In the main, the Rom Selector is what selects which program to run.
 - 00 = sum_array